 The Polar Caps offer a wide range of hockey programs suited to the needs of each individual player.
 Our coaches closely monitor skill level and aptitude of each player to make sure the hockey experience is positive and rewarding.

-Polar Caps will offer several 6 to 8 week-long sessions beginning in the summer and throughout the winter season.
-Learn to Play (LTP) is for our newest and youngest skaters, that may have had some prior experience skating.
+Polar Caps will offer several sessions beginning in the summer and throughout the winter season.
+Learn to Play (LTP) is for our newest and youngest skaters that may have had some prior experience skating.
 LTP is designed to be a fun, low-pressure introduction to basic hockey skills through games and free-play.
-Skaters completing a LTP session can move into Cross-Ice or RWB mid-season if they so choose.
+Skaters completing a LTP session can move into Cross-Ice or RWB at the beginning of the season or mid-season if they so choose.

 The Cross Ice (X-Ice) program teaches advanced initiated skaters up to age 6 the basic strategies of competitive hockey and introduces team and competitive play.
 X-Ice teams practice 1-2 times per week and play scrimmage games against other X-Ice teams on 1/3 of a sheet of ice with no goalies.

-Formerly known as U8 Rink Rats and Mites, the Red, White & Blue (RWB) program has combined these two groups and created a program for skaters up to age 8 that stresses continued development of skating skills, hockey strategies, and fundamentals.
+Also known as Mites, the Red, White & Blue (RWB) program is for skaters up to age 8 that stresses continued development of skating skills, hockey strategies, and fundamentals.
 RWB skaters practice 2-3 times a week, and recreational games are played on the weekend against other teams in the Dane County area on 1/2 of a sheet of ice with a suited up goalie in the net.
+RWB teams may participate in a local tournament during the season.

 The House 10U team typically practices 1-2 times a week and has 1 game on the weekend at MIA in the Studio rink against other 10U teams in the area.
 The 10U team will typically schedule a couple games on full ice with area teams later in the season as an introduction to playing on full ice.